 Brazil has been one of the hardest hit countries by the pandemic.
-It holds the second highest death toll in the world, second only to the United States.
+The country holds the second highest Covid-19 death toll in the world, second only to the United States.

 The Brazilian government has done little to limit the spread nationally.
-Brazilian president Jair Bolsonaro has criticized the use of masks and lambasted governors who adopt regional lockdown measures.
+Brazilian president Jair Bolsonaro criticized the use of masks and lambasted governors who adopted regional lockdown measures.

-Hospitals in Brazil have been struggling.
-Intubation, medication and oxygen have repeatedly run low at points during the pandemic.
+Hospitals in Brazil have struggled.
+Intubation, medication and oxygen have run low at points during the pandemic.